Energy as a Service Market

 FIGURE 21 PORTER’S FIVE FORCES ANALYSIS FOR MARKET

-TABLE 5 ENERGY AS A SERVICE MARKET: PORTER’S FIVE FORCES ANALYSIS
+TABLE 5 ENERGY AS A SERVICES MARKET: PORTER’S FIVE FORCES ANALYSIS

 5.6.1 THREAT OF SUBSTITUTES